-Drug Policy Facts is sponsored by the Real Reporting Foundation and Common Sense for Drug Policy.
+Drug Policy Facts is sponsored by the Real Reporting Foundation.
 Its directors are Ernest Drucker, Ph.D., Chair, Robert E. Field, Co-Chair and President, Melvin R. Allen, JD, David Borden, Balázs Denés, JD, Kris Krane, and Doug McVay.

-The Real Reporting Foundation is pleased to announce the launch of the sister site to Drug Policy Facts: Health Systems Facts.
-Health Systems Facts follows the same approach as Drug War Facts, providing excerpts of current information and statistics with complete citations and links to the source materials.
+Drug Policy Facts has a sister site, World Health Systems Facts.
+World Health Systems Facts follows the same approach as Drug Policy Facts, providing excerpts of current information and statistics with complete citations and links to the source materials.
 Fact items are meticulously sourced from impeccable sources.
 These include government research, peer reviewed journals, international organizations, research foundations, and more.
-This will again be done without bias or editorial comment.
+This project is also done without bias or editorial comment.

-To the extent of its copyrights, Real Reporting Foundation and Common Sense for Drug Policy authorize and encourage the use and republication of some or all portions of this book.
+To the extent of its copyrights, Real Reporting Foundation authorizes and encourages the use and republication of some or all portions of this book.
 Questions, comments or suggestions for additions and modifications are most welcome and may be addressed to Doug McVay at firstname.lastname@example.org.

 "A critical resource for anyone seeking accurate information on drug policy... essential!" — Maia Szalavitz, Award-Winning Journalist and Author of the NY Times Bestseller Unbroken Brain: A Revolutionary New Way of Understanding Addiction